-- (ii) Where it is estimated or determined that allowable fees required to be paid by a requester are likely to exceed \$250, the requester will be required to make an advance payment of the entire fee before the Internal Revenue Service official to whom the request is delivered will begin to process the request. - (iii) When the Internal Revenue Service acts pursuant to paragraphs (f)(9) (i) or (ii) of this section, the administrative time limits prescribed in paragraphs (c)(7) and (8) of this section, plus permissible extensions of these time limits as prescribed in paragraph (c)(9)(i) of this section, will begin only after the Internal Revenue Service official to whom the request is delivered has received the fees described above. - (10) Interest.
-Interest shall be charged to requesters who fail to pay the fees in a timely fashion; that is, within 30 days following the day on which the statement of fees as set forth in paragraph (c)(7)(i) of this section was sent by the Internal Revenue Service official to whom the request was delivered.
-Interest accrues from the date the statement of fees was mailed to the requester.
-Interest will be at the rate prescribed in 31 U.S.C.
+- (ii) When the IRS acts pursuant to paragraph (f)(9)(i) of this section, the administrative time limits prescribed in paragraphs (c)(9) and (10) of this section, plus permissible extensions of these time limits as prescribed in paragraph (c)(11)(i) of this section, shall begin only after the IRS official to whom the request is delivered has received the fees described above in paragraph (f)(9)(i) of this section. - (10) Interest.
+Interest shall be charged to requesters who fail to pay the fees in a timely fashion; that is, within 30 days following the day on which the statement of fees as set forth in paragraph (c)(9)(i) of this section was sent by the IRS official to whom the request was delivered.
+Whenever interest is charged, the IRS shall begin assessing interest on the 31st day following the date the statement of fees was mailed to the requester.
+Interest shall be at the rate prescribed in 31 U.S.C.
 3717.
-Pursuant to the Debt Collection Act of 1982, Pub.
-L. 97-365, the Internal Revenue Service may take all steps authorize by the Debt Collection Act of 1982, including administrative offset, disclosure to consumer reporting agencies, and use of collection agencies, as otherwise authorized by law to encourage repayment. - (11) Aggregating requests.
-When the Internal Revenue Service official to whom a request is delivered reasonably believes that a requester or group of requesters is attempting to break down a request into a series of requests for the purpose of evading the assessment of fees, the Internal Revenue Service shall aggregate such requests and charge accordingly, upon notification to the requester and/or requesters. - (g) Responsible officials and their addresses.
-For purposes of this section, the Internal Revenue Service officials responsible for the control of records are the following officials, in the case of records under their jurisdiction: The Assistant Commissioner (Inspection),
+In addition, the IRS shall take all steps authorized by the Debt Collection Act of 1982, including administrative offset, disclosure to consumer reporting agencies, and use of collection agencies, as otherwise authorized by law to effect - (11) Aggregating requests.
+When the IRS official to whom a request is delivered reasonably believes that a requester or group of requesters is attempting to break down a request into a series of requests for the purpose of evading the assessment of fees, the IRS shall aggregate such requests and charge accordingly, upon notification to the requester and/or requesters. - (g) Business information and contractor proposal procedures- (1) In general.
+Business information provided to the IRS by a business submitter shall not be disclosed pursuant to a Freedom of Information Act request except in accordance with this section. - (2) Definition.
+Business information is any trade secret or other confidential financial or commercial (including research) information. - (3) Notice to business submitters.
+Except where it is determined that the information is covered by paragraph (g)(9), the official having control over the requested records, which includes business information, shall provide a business submitter with prompt written notice of a request encompassing its business information whenever required in accordance with paragraph (g)(4) of this section.
+Such written notice shall either describe the exact nature of the business information requested or provide copies of the records or portions thereof containing the business information.